dazzulblaster/Test-JomNiaga/README.md

 ## ✨ Key Features

-- **One-Stop Business Onboarding** 🗂️
+- **One-Stop Business Onboarding 🗂️**
-   Simplifies MSME registration, licensing, and compliance into a single, guided flow.
+  Simplifies MSME registration, licensing, and compliance into a single, automated process using document scanning and auto-fill features.

-- **Digital Payment Integration** 💳
+- **Digital Payment Integration 💳**
-   Connects MSMEs to QR payments, e-invoicing, and settlements—no technical expertise needed.
+  Enables MSMEs to easily accept payments through **DuitNow QR**, e-invoicing, and digital payment gateways.

-- **Financial Access Enablement** 💰
+- **Financial Access Enablement 💰**
-   Unlocks access to loans, grants, and government programs via digital identity verification.
+  Provides MSMEs with access to loans, grants, and government programs through continuous financial assessment and eligibility checks.

-- **Real-Time Notifications** 🔔
+- **Real-Time Notifications 🔔**
-   Alerts MSMEs about license renewals, compliance deadlines, and funding opportunities.
+  Sends timely alerts for license renewals, compliance deadlines, and available funding opportunities.

-- **Simplified User Experience** 🧭
+- **Simplified User Experience 🧭**
-   Tailored for MSMEs of all sizes and digital literacy levels, reducing dropout rates.
+  Offers a user-friendly interface designed to be accessible for MSMEs of all sizes and digital literacy levels.

-- **Continuous Support & Growth** 📈
+- **Continuous Support & Growth 📈**
-   Provides ongoing services like credit scoring, analytics, and business insights.
+  Delivers ongoing financial health assessments and business insights to help MSMEs grow and improve their operations.

+- **NiagaChat: Your MSME Assistant 🤖**
+  Guides users through business-related tasks by suggesting financial aids, services, and educational content through an interactive chatbot.

+- **NiagaCommunity: Educational Content 📚**
+  Provides MSMEs with educational content, success stories, and interactive resources to empower them in their business journey.

+- **NiagaCentre: Service Marketplace 🛠️**
+  Allows MSMEs to offer and receive services that help each other grow, such as consulting, design, and marketing.

 ---